 - You should be rinsing daily with a mouthwash.
 That too with fluoride.
 You will also be able to find those which come with antibacterial properties which help to kill off bacteria which actually causes plaque.

-- You should aim to eat meals which are completely nutritious.
+- You should aim to eat foods and drinks which are completely nutritious.
 This also means having a complete balanced diet.
 If you are eating anything which is sticky, you should aim to brush your teeth right after.

 - Make a habit to drink fluoride water.
 It is really good for your teeth.
 It also helps in strengthening your teeth.

 - Also it is essential that you make regulars dental visits.
 In this way, they can point out whatever is wrong with your teeth in a timely manner.